Oregon National Guard soldier arranges surprise homecoming - KEYT | KCOY

 Oregon National Guard soldier arranges surprise homecoming

-BEND, Ore.
-(KTVZ) — BEND, Ore.
-(KTVZ) — An Oregon Army National Guard soldier from Bend said that after watching so many videos on social media of soldiers coming home to happily surprise their families, he wanted to do the same thing — and he did, surprising his mom for a happy homecoming over the weekend.
+BEND, OR ( KTVZ ) — An Oregon Army National Guard soldier from Bend said that after watching so many videos on social media of soldiers coming home to happily surprise their families, he wanted to do the same thing — and he did, surprising his mom for a happy homecoming over the weekend.

 Specialist Wesley Darling enlisted in the Guard in March 2017 and was deployed last September.
 That was the last time his mother, Kimberly Darling, saw him in person.